-4. Customer Complaint Response Email Template
+5. Customer Complaint Response Email Template

 Let me know if you have any more questions, comments, or concerns.

-5. Customer Service Follow-up Email Template
+6. Customer Service Follow-up Email Template

 If you're interested, I'd love to hear more about how you're liking the product.
 Let me know some pros and cons and if there's any way I can be of assistance to guide you through this process.
-I'm here for whatever you may need and look forward to hearing from you soon.
+I'm here for whatever you need and look forward to hearing from you soon.

-6. Technical Support Email Template
+7. Technical Support Email Template

-While it's more common for customer support engineers to provide technical support over live chat, phone, or another quicker form of communication, they will also sometimes handle this over email.
-Since email is not meant to be an immediate channel for communication, customers may use this method when addressing an issue that isn't urgent.
+While it's more common for customer support engineers to provide technical support over live chat, phone, or another quicker form of communication, they'll sometimes handle support inquiries over email.

 Email also allows you to get a lot more information about the situation because customers can take their time to write out thorough responses to your questions.
 Take advantage of this and ask several in-depth questions in a single email to find a solution as quickly as possible.